Motor cortex: Nomenclature and boundaries

 In classical cytoarchitectonics, Brodmann area 4 (BA4) corresponds to primary motor cortex (M1) occupying the precentral gyrus and the anterior bank of the central sulcus, with medial continuation in the anterior (motor) portion of the paracentral lobule.
-Its posterior border abuts primary somatosensory cortex (BA3,1,2) along the lip and wall of the central sulcus; its anterior border is the precentral sulcus where area 6 begins.
+Its posterior border abuts the primary somatosensory cortex (BA3,1,2) along the lip and wall of the central sulcus; its anterior border is the precentral sulcus where area 6 begins.
 Receptorarchitectonic work subdivides BA4 into a posterior field (4p) concentrated along the sulcal wall and an anterior field (4a) on the gyral crown.
 Area 6 lies anterior to BA4 across the superior and middle frontal gyri and includes the lateral premotor cortex; on the medial wall it encompasses the supplementary and pre‑supplementary motor areas.

 Nomenclature variants

 Human and non‑human primate atlases differ in labeling schemes across anterior agranular cortex.
 In macaques, premotor fields are often subdivided into F2/F4 (dorsal/ventral caudal) and F5/F7 (ventral/dorsal rostral), which only partly correspond to human PMd/PMv.
 In humans, receptorarchitectonic divisions of BA4 into 4a/4p and probabilistic maps derived from imaging produce slightly different borders than gyral/sulcal landmarks, especially near the central sulcus.